waterholeforum/docs/frontend.md

 PortalHeader::add(PortalTitle::class, -10);
 ```

+### Rendering Component Lists

-Now, in your view, you can retrive the ordered component instances using the `components` method of your extender (passing in any props), and then use the `@components` Blade directive to render them:
+You can retrieve the ordered component instances using the `components` method of an extender (passing in any props), and then use the `@components` Blade directive to render them:

 ```blade
 @components(Acme\Example\Extend\PortalHeader::components(['foo' => 'bar']))